angus-g/mom6-spurious/writing/paper/internal-waves.md

 ### Spurious mixing orientation

 ![\label{fig:drpesplit} *Spurious mixing orientation in MOM6, displayed as the averaged RPE rate of change for the horizontal and vertical components*](plots/internal_waves_drpe_split.png)

+- show fractional change for this and the next figure

 We take the z-star configuration of MOM6 (shown in magenta in Figure \ref{fig:drpe}) and compute the orientation of the spurious mixing.
 When $\mathrm{Re}_\Delta < 10$, the horizontal component is smaller than the vertical.
 This is consistent with the conclusion of Ilicak et al. (2012), that the grid Reynolds number must be below 10 to avoid the saturation level of spurious mixing.
 In this regime, the vertical configuration such as coordinate or reconstruction accuracy can have a significant imapct on the overall spurious mixing.
 There's a minimum in the vertical contribution at $\nu_h = 1\,\mathrm{m}^2\mathrm{s}^{-1}$, corresponding to $\mathrm{Re}_\Delta \approx 400$.